GChristensen/posts/_posts/2019-08-31-dynamic-org-capture-templates.md

 ### Creating Ubiquity command

-In the following command we refer to two fictional org files: `~/org/foo.org` and `~/org/bar.org` (relative to user home directory) available through `foo` and `bar` shortcuts from Ubiquity.
+In the following command we refer to two fictional org files: `~/org/foo.org` and `~/org/bar.org` (relative to the user home directory) available through `foo` and `bar` shortcuts from Ubiquity.
 There are also three fictional headlines: "Items", "Things" and "Widgets" predefined for Ubiquity autocompletion.
-The noun-type `noun_open_headlines` also allows user to enter an arbitrary headline name.
+The noun-type `noun_open_headlines` also allows a user to enter an arbitrary headline name.
 Although, in theory it is [possible](http://kitchingroup.cheme.cmu.edu/blog/2017/01/03/Find-stuff-in-org-mode-anywhere/) to automatically maintain an index of all org-files and headlines and [obtain](https://github.com/eschulte/emacs-web-server) it in Ubiquity, this is a work for real aficionados.

-By default the command captures selection as plain text, but it is possible to capture HTML-selection as org-formatted text, if the corresponding parameter is specified in the command arguments.
+By default the command captures selection as plain text, but HTML-selection could be captured as org-formatted text, if the corresponding parameter is specified in the command arguments.

 Paste the following code into UbiquityWE command editor: